- Latte Rewards

 As for appearance, the results were far from earth-shattering.
 Any small variations throughout the month were likely due to the differences in extraction, rather than the time having a direct impact on the appearance.

-The last thing AJ noted throughout the experiment was taste.
+The last thing we focused on throughout the experiment was the taste of the shots we pulled.
 It's important to mention that when shots were improperly dialed in, such as the days when the extraction times exceeded 1 minute, the taste was wildly different.
 Additionally, different roasts and batches will behave differently, so these results only relate to this specific test.

-As the first week went on, some of the sourness started to fade away and was replaced by sweet, fruity and tangy tastes.
-On day 10, AJ noted hints of bitterness.
-This was also the day of the longest shot pulled during the entire experiment, so much of the bitterness can be largely attributed to over extraction.
+As the first week went on, some of the sourness started to fade away and was replaced by sweet, fruity, and tangy tastes.
+On day 10, I noted hints of bitterness in the shot.
+This was also the day of the longest shot pulled during the entire experiment, so much of the bitterness can be largely attributed to over-extraction.
 As extraction time started to come back down, sourness started returning in the form of sharp and tart flavors.

-From a subjective standpoint, AJ's favorite tasting shots were pulled on days 21-27.
+From a subjective standpoint, my favorite tasting shots were pulled on days 21-27.
 On those days, the flavor profiles seemed the most mature and balanced without being overwhelming.

-In this experiment with these particular beans, 1 month was not long enough to make the espresso taste old or stale, even when stored in the original paper bag.
+In this experiment with these particular beans, one month was not long enough to make the espresso taste old or stale, even when stored in the original paper bag.

 So, can you freeze coffee beans?

-The next morning, AJ started with the now-thawed beans.
-With all other factors identical to the rest of the experiment, he pulled two shots; both in 36 seconds.
+The next morning, we started with the now-thawed beans.
+With all other factors identical to the rest of the experiment, I pulled two shots; both in 36 seconds.
 In comparison to the paper-bagged beans which pulled a shot in 27 seconds the day prior, something was definitely different.

 The very last part of the experiment was to stop comparing apples to oranges when it came to taste.
-For the first time in a month, AJ changed the grinder adjustment knob.
+For the first time in a month, we changed the grinder adjustment knob.

 The bagged beans tasted about the same as at the end of the experiment, which makes sense considering the tests ended with a 27-second extraction time.

 The beans from the air-tight container tasted incredible.
 The flavor was rich and balanced with sweet and tropical fruit flavors.
-For AJ, this was the best shot of the entire experiment.
+I thought this was the best tasting shot of the entire experiment.